 Haven’t decided what product to sell on Amazon yet?
 With over 450 Million ASINs, Black Box is our extensive product research tool that yields advanced product results in just seconds.
 Black Box could help you find a top-selling product you never would have thought of.

-Review Downloader allows you to uncover valuable customer insights to help you create products that are better than your competition’s.
+Review Insights allows you to uncover valuable customer insights to help you create products that are better than your competition’s.
 Filter hundreds of reviews in seconds, saving hours of manual work.

 Trendster allows you to quickly analyze products to determine sales strategies based on seasonality and to better plan for revenue fluctuations and cash flow decisions.

 Profitability Calculator allows sellers to make essential pricing decisions by uncovering vital net profit or loss results based on cost factors in your Amazon business.